Sue: Terminus? I hope this story doesn’t take place in a bus station.

 Turlough and Tegan are, yes you guessed it, still trapped under the floorboards.

-Sue: You bloody love it.
+Sue: He bloody loves it.
 Any excuse to stare at Tegan’s bum.
 You could have escaped hours ago if you really wanted to.
 Look how easy that bar came off.
-Trapped, my arse.
+Trapped, my arse!

 The episode concludes with a badly staged fight between Valgard and the Doctor.